-Our staff are non-judgmental, good listeners and great motivators – and perhaps most important of all, they have a shared, genuine desire to change our clients’ lives for the better.
+Our senior management team are good listeners and great motivators – and perhaps most important of all, they have a shared, genuine desire to change our clients’ lives for the better.
 Their hard work and dedication is our organisation’s strength.

 Dr. Hakim is the Medical Director of the Nazareth Hospital EMMS.
 He is a Clinical Assistant Professor, Faculty of Medicine at the Israel Institute of Technology (Technion).
 He also serves as a Senior Physician in Paediatrics and the Paediatric Pulmonary Institute at the Rambam Health Care Campus in Haifa.